 Choose your domain name.

 Your domain name is your website’s address on the internet.
 Ideally, it should be short, easy to remember, and relevant to your campaign.

-Once you’ve settled on a domain name, you’ll need to register it with a hosting web service like GoDaddy or Bluehost.
+Once you’ve settled on a domain name, register it with a hosting web service like GoDaddy or Bluehost.

 Design your website

 Now it’s time to start putting together your website!
 Use photos, videos, and content that align with your campaign’s messaging and values.

 If you’re unsure where to start, plenty of templates are available online that you can customize to fit your needs.

 Make sure to include essential pages like an “About” page, a “Donate” page, and a “Get Involved” page.

 And remember to include information about upcoming events and how people can contact you if they have questions or want to volunteer for your campaign.